1dayac/Novel-X/README.md

 Optional arguments are:
 * --lr20 - needed if you run pipeline on a bam file obtained by LongRanger2.0 pipeline
-* --nt - optinal filtering of non-human sequences from the orphan contigs
+* --nt - optional filtering of non-human sequences from the orphan contigs

 You can invoke help message by typing: